Narmilan-A/Remote-Weed-Detection/README.md

 - **Ground truth labelling**: Contains the ground truth data and associated labeling files used for training and testing the detection models.

-- **Multispectral_dataset**: Contains the multispectral imaging datasets utilized in the project.
+- **Multispectral_dataset**: Contains the multispectral imaging datasets utilised in the project.

 - **Hyperspectral_dataset**: Holds the hyperspectral imaging datasets used in the project.